binnes/esp8266Workshop/en/part4/JUPYTER.md

 - Jupyter Notebooks
 - Read data from a Cloudant DB into Spark
+- How to manupulate the data within the notebook environment
 - How to create a model to be able to classify the IoT data to determine what is happening.

 ## Introduction